How much should I spend on a car without busting my budget?

 However, you should consider maintenance costs if you decide on a used vehicle, as they may be higher.
 A used car, especially an older model with high mileage, may have some obvious or hidden issues that lead to significant maintenance costs.
 Going with a low-mileage, manufacturer-certified used car can help alleviate this risk.

-Knowing the average car cost can give you a feel for price, but if keeping your budget in line is a priority, you’ll also want to consider related costs.
+Knowing the average car cost can give you a feel for price, but if keeping your car budget in line is a priority, you’ll also want to consider additional costs.
 We’ll touch on a couple of those below.
+You can also look at car reviews to get a sense of how the make and model you want holds up over time.

 What is the average car maintenance cost?

-Monthly car payments, or the upfront total price of the car, are not the only cost you’ll need to account for.
+The monthly payment for a car, or the upfront total purchase price of the car, are not the only cost you’ll need to account for.
 According to the Bureau of Transportation Statistics, average car maintenance costs were approximately 9 cents a mile in 2020.
 These maintenance costs include oil, repair, and tires.

 Your average car maintenance cost will vary depending on the car make and model you choose.
 Additionally, consider how your car of choice is likely to require increased maintenance over time.